-I’ve used various soundboard woods over the years, but have currently settled on using European spruce as my standard choice, because it gives a richness of tone colour which I don’t seem to get with other woods.
+I’ve used various soundboard woods over the last 20 years, but have mostly settled on using European spruce as my standard choice, because it gives a richness of tone colour which I don’t seem to get with other woods.
 European spruce is not endangered or threatened, and can be sustainably sourced, including from FSC certified sources.
 There is a question over the sustainable availability of trees large enough to make 2-piece tops, but a well made 4-piece top can work just as well and can be made from a much smaller/younger tree, so I have no immediate worries about the sustainability of soundboards.

-Backs and sides:
+Backs and sides

 The standard/traditional choices for classical guitar back/sides are both on the way to becoming endangered species, due to years of unsustainable overuse: